benadar293/benadar293.github.io/README.md

 The labels are in the form of MIDI files, and include instrument information.
 The labels were generated automatically by an EM process similar to the one described in our paper ["Unaligned Supervision for Automatic Music Transcription in The Wild"](https://link-url-here.org).
 We improved the alignment algorithm, and in order to get more accurate labels, we divided the datast into three groups, based on the ensembles: piano solo, strings, and wind.
 We performed the EM process on each group separately.

 You can train from scratch the architecture from the [MAESTRO paper](https://arxiv.org/abs/1810.12247) on MusicNet recordings with our labels.
 For note-with-instrument transcription, use N_KEYS * (N_INSTRUMENTS + 1) onset classes, one for each note/instrument combination, and additional N_KEYS for pitch indepenedent of instrument.
 We used 88 * 12 = 1056 classes.
-Training in this manner for 101K steps of batch size 8, we've reached (without any augmentation):
+Training in this manner for 101K steps of batch size 8, without any augmentation, we've reached:

 | test set | note F1 | note-with-inst.
 F1 | frame F1 | note-with-offset F1 |